King David Hotel bombing: Locally

-The attack ramped up the conflict between Jewish militants and the Mandate government to a much higher level.
-Early on July 30, 1946, in order to capture wanted underground members, 'Operation Shark' was mounted in Tel Aviv.
-Four army brigades, about twenty thousand soldiers and police, established a cordon round the city.
-A historian later described the situation as looking for a few needles of militants in a haystack 170,000 people deep.
-Nearly eight hundred people were detained and then sent to Rafah detention camp.
+The attack significantly escalated the conflict between Jewish militants and the Mandate government.
+Early on 30 July 1946, in an effort to capture wanted underground members, Operation Shark was launched in Tel Aviv.
+Four army brigades, comprising about twenty thousand soldiers and police, established a cordon around the city.
+A historian later described the situation as "looking for a few needles of militants in a haystack 170,000 people deep."
+Nearly eight hundred individuals were detained and subsequently sent to the Rafah detention camp.

-The attack led the British government to enact widely unpopular restrictions on the civil liberties of Jews in Palestine, which included a renewed use of random personal searches, random searches of homes, military curfews, road blocks, and mass arrests.
-The measures shifted British public opinion further against the Mandate system.
-They also alienated the Jewish populace from their government, which had been Begin's intention from the beginning.
+The attack prompted the British government to impose widely unpopular restrictions on the civil liberties of Jews in Palestine.
+These measures included random personal searches, random searches of homes, military curfews, roadblocks, and mass arrests.
+The actions further eroded British public support for the Mandate system and alienated the Jewish populace, aligning with Begin's original intent.

-The Irgun and Lehi stepped up their campaign after the bombing, committing a series of attacks.
-According to The Jerusalem Post, the bombing represented the end of the united front that had existed between the Irgun and other Zionist groups such as the Haganah.
-From then on, the groups maintained a more adversarial relationship.
-Irgun ex-members and sympathizers have argued that modern historical accounts in Israel are biased against them and in favor of more established groups such as the Haganah.
+Following the bombing, the Irgun and Lehi intensified their campaign, carrying out a series of attacks.
+According to The Jerusalem Post, the bombing marked the end of the united front between the Irgun and other Zionist groups, such as the Haganah.
+From that point forward, their relationships became more adversarial.
+Irgun ex-members and sympathizers argue that modern historical accounts in Israel are biased in favor of more established groups like the Haganah.

-After the bombing, the hotel complex remained in use by the British until May 4, 1948.
-It served as an Israeli headquarters from the end of the 1947–1949 Palestine war to the Six-Day War.
-Then, the Israelis reopened the hotel for commercial business.
-Recently, it has hosted visiting dignitaries and celebrities.
+After the bombing, the hotel complex continued to be used by the British until 4 May 1948.
+It later served as an Israeli headquarters from the end of the 1947–1949 Palestine war until the Six-Day War.
+Subsequently, the Israelis reopened the hotel for commercial purposes, and in recent years, it has hosted visiting dignitaries and celebrities.